Accommodation Information for Prospective Students

 As an undergraduate fresher, your room will be assigned before you arrive.
 In later years, you will be able to choose your room.
 Students make their choices based on an order decided by random ballot within each group.
 Senior Scholars and Junior Scholars have priority, followed by the remaining prospective third years, then second years and fourth years.
 Please see Section 2 of the Accommodation Handbook for more details about room ballots.

 Graduate (Side F) freshers will also be assigned a room before their arrival; this will be in College rooms as far as is possible (depending on the operational requirements of the College).
 Side F students who were assigned a College room for their first year will enter the graduate ballot for future years of study (Trinity accommodation is typically offered during the first 3 years of a graduate course).
 Accommodation allocated via the Graduate Ballot will usually be in one of our external graduate hostels, managed by Bidwells on behalf of the College.
 Please see our Typical Rooms page for more information.

 What will rooms in College cost?

 Prices vary according to location and size of rooms, as well as facilities.
-Before you arrive you will be asked to rank 3 levels of Room Charge (low/medium/high) in order of preference, and we do our best to allocate a room which falls within your preferred bracket.
-You may (if you wish) also state the maximum weekly charge you will be willing to pay.
+Before you arrive you will be asked to select a preferred Room Charge band (low/medium/high), and we do our best to allocate a room which falls within your preferred bracket.
+You will also be asked to give the maximum weekly charge you would prefer to pay.
 Information about room charges in different areas is included in our Typical Rooms pages.

 Please see the Fresher Accommodation FAQs section for more information about the practicalities of accommodation at Trinity, as well as for some things to think about before you arrive